moutro/moutro/README.md

 - 🕵️ Exploring new technologies in Wix, working on a great Open Source project at Wix, learning about the vast Wix ecosystem from brilliant engineering minds!

 - :zap: In my free time, I build sites in Wix using Velo and the Wix Editors.
 I am working on dev learning to get my skills up (React, JS, Node.js and TS, mainly).
 I also like to write some blog posts and articles - Dev related, of course 😏.
-Planning to start post more online starting with Twitter soon!
+Planning to start posting more content online starting with Twitter and Medium, soon!

 ---